-For the most up to date information on course offerings for the upcoming academic year, and to enroll into these courses, please refer to York University's registrars office website regarding times, dates, etc. for the individual courses.
-The website linked above will have any changes updated automatically as soon as they have been made.
+For the most up to date information on course offerings for the upcoming academic year, and to enroll into these courses, please refer to the main York University courses website regarding term, day, time, instructor for the individual course details.
+The website linked above will be current at all times.

 MA Required Courses